rednafi/pysanity/README.md

     from z_mod import bar, baz
     ```

+* Use absolute imports in your production code.
+Relative imports can be messy, particularly for shared projects where directory structure is likely to change.
+Consider this directory structure:

+    ```bash
+    └── project
+    └── package1
+       ├── module1.py
+       └── module2.py

+    ```
+    ```python
+    # package1/module1

+    # bad
+    from .module2 import func

+    # good
+    from package1.module2 import func
+    ```

 ## Whitespaces
 * Use soft tabs (space character) set to 4 spaces as per PEP8.